 Summer is here, and so far, it’s looking to be one of the hottest on record.
-When you add in the stress and anxiety that goes with moving, the added heat takes everything up an extra notch.
+When you add in the stress and anxiety of moving, the added heat takes everything up an extra notch.

 Since summer is the most popular time to move, we’re going to give you some tips on how to deal with the temperatures and the stress that comes with packing up everything you own and moving it to a new town.